honne/cdap/cdap-docs/hydrator-manual/source/concepts-design.rst

 and then the transference of results (if any) to the next stage.

 **Control flow** is a parallel process that triggers a stage based on the result from another process, independent of the pipeline.
-Currently, control flow can be applied to the initial and final stages of a pipeline, with a post-run stage available after each pipeline run, successful or otherwise.
+Currently, control flow can be applied *only* to the *initial* stages (before any data flow stages run) and *final* stages (after all other data flow stages run) of a pipeline.
+A *post-run* stage is available after each pipeline run, successful or otherwise.

 Logical and Physical Pipelines